progga/subtitles/README.md

 # Video subtitle generation
-A command line programme to generate [SRT format](https://en.wikipedia.org/wiki/SubRip) subtitles for use in video players.
+A command line programme to generate [SRT format](https://en.wikipedia.org/wiki/SubRip) subtitles for use in video players including YouTube.

 The subtitles are generated from the full transcript **text** of a video.
 By default, each subtitle will have a maximum of 10 words.